emersonalter/http-request-python/README.md

 # http-request-python
-Simple http request with socket made in python.
+Simple http request with socket made using python.